How to look at planning applications and appeals online

 Using Public Access

-To help you use our online system, we have produced a public access user guide.
+To help you use our online system, we've produced a public access user guide.
 This can be found at the bottom of the page.

 Sometimes, the documents attached to an application can be too large, and take time, to download.
 If you can't access a document you need, please email email@example.com and include the planning application number in your email.